AjeetGupta/learning/docs/Genrative AI.md

     4. Project: Text to speech generation with LLM with hugging face

-# Module 6 : Guide to Open AI and its Ready to Use Models with Application
+# 6. Guide to Open AI and its Ready to Use Models with Application

     1. Introduction to OpenAI